Carbon225/franka_ros/README.md

 ### Connect to the robot

+1. SSH to the Raspberry

-1. Ping the robot with `ping 192.168.1.100`
+2. Ping the robot with `ping 192.168.1.100`

-2. Move the robot to the starting position with `docker run -it --rm --net=host --privileged franka_ros communication_test 192.168.1.100`
+3. Move the robot to the starting position with `docker run -it --rm --net=host --privileged franka_ros communication_test 192.168.1.100`

 ### Running the ROS container